How CHC Works

 Important to know

-Being insured through another broker is not the same as being part of CHC.
+Being insured through a broker is not the same as being part of CHC.

 To access the SIR Fund and its benefits, you must be enrolled in the CHC program—not just hold a standard policy.